101 NYC Engagement Photo Locations

 71. Roosevelt Island

-Roosevelt Island is a fun location that can be accessed by Tram from 59th Street or driving.
+Roosevelt Island is a fun location that can be accessed by Tram from 59th Street or by driving.
 It is pretty in the spring as they have a cherry blossom festival

 72. Astoria Park